Chukwudimma843/Diabetes-Artefact-Project/README.md

 ## 🤝 Contributing

-Suggestions and improvements are welcome.
-Please open an issue or discussion before making major changes.
+Contributions, suggestions, and improvements are welcome.

+If you would like to contribute, please open an issue or start a discussion to propose changes before submitting a pull request.

 ---